Lund jet images from generative and cycle-consistent adversarial networks

 In figure~\ref{fig:activation} we show the distribution of the number of activated pixels per image for the reference sample generated with Pythia 8 and the artificial images produced by the LSGAN, WGAN-GP and VAE models.
 All models except the VAE model provide a good description of the reference distribution.

-Finally, we use the Lund image to reconstruct the soft-drop multiplicity~\cite{Frye:2017yrw}.
+We also use the Lund image to reconstruct the soft-drop multiplicity~\cite{Frye:2017yrw}.
 To this end, for a simpler correspondence between this observable and the Lund image, we retrained the generative models using $\ln(z\Delta)$ as $y$-axis.
 The soft-drop multiplicity can then be extracted from the final image, and is shown in figure~\ref{fig:nsd} for each model using $z_\text{cut}=0.007$ and $\beta=-1$.
 The dashed lines indicate the true reference distribution, as evaluated directly on the declustering sequence, and which differs slightly from the reconstructed curve due to the finite pixel and image size.
-As in previous comparisons, we observe a very good agreement of the LSGAN and WGAN-GP models with the reference sample.